stellar/actions/sdf-ecr-login/README.md

 # ECR Login via OIDC — Composite Action

 Reusable GitHub Actions composite action that handles AWS OIDC authentication, ECR login (private and public), and automatic ECR repository creation.
-Callers must provide the OIDC and ECR role ARNs as inputs, and can optionally override the AWS region and enable public ECR login.
+Roles and region are configured internally — callers only need to optionally enable public ECR login.

 This action also installs an `ecr-push` CLI command that replaces `docker push`.
 It automatically creates the ECR repository (with the correct `Repository` tag) if it doesn't already exist, then pushes the image.